mrc-ide/treasure/README.md

 [PRs](https://github.com/mrc-ide/treasure/pulls)!

 Updates should be citable from a published source.
-They should be in-line with the aim of this package to be source for generic costing estimates and therefore should be broadly representative of the costing for a given intervention, and not focussed on a specific location or implementation approach.
+They should be in-line with the aim of this package to be a source for generic costing estimates and therefore should be broadly representative of the costing for a given intervention, and (ideally) not focussed on a specific location or implementation approach.

 Any suggested update should include: 1.
 An update to the costing function default value.
 2. Updated documentation for the function